St. Louis

 FINIS.

 *Below are authoritative quotes regarding ‘right use’ of ceremony during Anglicana’s crucible and definitive period,1536-1661.
 England’s Reformation mainly set forth ‘right use’ with respect to ceremony, thus, ordering worship according to the principles of justification.
 In this regard, the 39 articles might essentially be considered a treatise on worship, differentiating rites belonging to the church that contain a grace like prayer from those instituted by Christ for the remission of sin.
 The former increase and prepare faith while the latter make and seal righteousness.
+Without justification’s application in worship, we have no way to distinguish necessary vs. adiaphoric ceremony, leaving little intelligence or rationale as to why the Church of England left Rome in the first place.
+How we treat and define the sacraments is therefore critical.
+Nor should we be shy to look back to Settlement period(s).

 Starting with the Henrician Ten Articles on sacramentals: